epam/edp-install/docs/user-guide/add-cd-pipeline.md

   that will be launched on the current stage.

   d.
 Type the step name, which will be displayed in Jenkins, for every quality gate type;

   e.
 Add an unlimited number of quality gates by clicking a corresponding plus sign icon and remove them as well by clicking the recycle bin icon;

   f.
-Select the trigger type that allows promoting images to the next environment.
+Select the trigger type.
 The available trigger types are _manual_ and _auto_.
-By selecting the _auto_ trigger type, the CD pipeline will be launched automatically.
+By selecting the _auto_ trigger type, the CD pipeline will be launched automatically after the image is built.

-  !!! info
-      Add an unlimited number of quality gates by clicking a corresponding plus sign icon and remove them as well by clicking the recycle bin icon.

   !!! note
       Execution sequence.
 The image promotion and execution of the pipelines depend on the sequence in which